aubin-tchoi/mva_calendar_manager/README.md

   between the two calendars.
 You might want to bind this one to a daily trigger.
 - `count_incompatibilities` in `incompatibilities.js`: logs all the overlaps between courses registered in array `COURSES`.

 > You might want to trigger function `report_course_movements` on a regular basis.
-To do so add a trigger using the
+To do so either add a trigger using the
-> "Triggers" menu on the left bar of the Apps Script online IDE.
+> "Triggers" menu on the left bar of the Apps Script online IDE, or run function `createWeeklyTrigger` in `sync_changes.js`.

 ### Parameters